harness/ff-android-client-sdk/docs/further_reading.md

 ### Synchronous (Blocking) Initialization
 For scenarios where it's critical to have feature flags loaded and evaluated before proceeding, the SDK offers a blocking initialization method.
 This approach ensures that the SDK is fully authenticated and the feature flags are populated from the cache or network before moving forward.
+If the SDK disconnects from Harness SaaS after successfully initializing, it will be able to use cached values for evaluations and will attempt to reconnect.

 This will block the UI thread, so use synchronous initialization only if absolutely required.
 It is recommended to provide a timeout to this call, so in the event the SDK is unable to initialize in a set time, then default variations can be used.